thevalidcode/validstart/README.md

 ## Usage

-Validstart provides an interactive experience to guide you through project creation.
+ValidStart provides an interactive experience to guide you through project creation.

 ### Starting a New Project